emnh/boolwidth-explorer/README.md

     </ul>
 </div>

+- figure out how to use node/coffeescript conveniently with modules from command line as well as on page
+ - phantomjs loads page bloat + is async so not so cool for processing files

 - visualize cutbool algorithm
   - Make debugger to step over Data, not over Code.
 Data centric view and control at least.
   - JS Parser in JS: htps://github.com/ariya/esprima